 Krsnaa Diagnostics Limited (our "Company" or the "Issuer") was originally incorporated as 'Krsna Diagnostics Private Limited' at Pune, Maharashtra as a private limited company under the Companies Act, 1956, pursuant to a certificate of incorporation dated December 22, 2010, issued by the Registrar of Companies, Maharashtra at Pune ("RoC").
-The name of our Company was subsequently changed to 'Krsnaa Diagnostics Private Limited', pursuant to a fresh certificate of incorporation issued by the RoC on January 29, 2015.
-Thereafter, our Company was converted into a public limited company pursuant to a special resolution passed in the extraordinary general meeting of the Shareholders of our Company held on April 25, 2021 and consequently the name of our Company was changed to its present name pursuant to a fresh certificate of incorporation issued by the RoC on May 6, 2021.
-For further details relating to the changes in the name of our Company and the registered office of our Company, see "History and Certain Corporate Matters" on page 168.
+The name of our Company was subsequently changed to 'Krsna Diagnostics Private Limited', pursuant to a fresh certificate of incorporation issued by the RoC on January 29, 2015.
+Thereafter, our Company was converted into a public limited company pursuant to a special resolution passed in the extraordinary general meeting of the Shareholders of our Company held on April 25, 2013.
+Interacting the company was charged to its present name pursuant to a fresh certificate of incorporation issued by the RoC on May 6, 2021.
+For further details relating to the charges in the name of our Company and the registered office of our Company, see "History and Certain Corporate Matters" on page 168.